This plot of land is situated in Ostrava Svinov. The terrain is flat. Access to the plot is from the south side from the street.

 A car parking canopy and a covered terrace are also added to the mass of the house.

-Floor plan of the 1st and 2nd floor:
+Floor plan of the 1st floor

 The main entrance to the house is from the garden through the orange entrance door.
 Entering the main staircase mezzanine with storage space and access to the bathroom.
 From the mezzanine floor there is entrance to the main living area.
 The main living area comprises the living and dining room, which is set a few steps down and so has an elevated ceiling compared to the living area.
 The dining room is connected to the kitchen with a lower ceiling.
 The dining room and kitchen have direct access to the terrace.